Bearded dragon owners need to know about all the illnesses and injuries their pets may suffer; after all, we want them to live long and healthy lives!

-To use a calcium powder supplement, you will need to dust your beardie’s food right before feeding time.
+To use a calcium powder supplement, you must dust your beardie’s food right before feeding time.

 To dust live feeder insects, you will place some of the calcium powder in a plastic container, add the insects, and gently shake the container to coat them thoroughly.

-You should take care not to use too much calcium powder because bearded dragons do not find it very tasty, and they may refuse to eat.
+Take care not to use too much calcium powder because bearded dragons do not find it very tasty and may refuse to eat.

 Leafy greens and vegetables may also be lightly dusted with the calcium supplement.

-You should use the calcium supplement at every feeding to ensure your beardie is getting an adequate supply of calcium.
+Use the calcium supplement at every feeding to ensure your beardie gets an adequate supply of calcium.

 If your beardie is a pregnant female, it is even more important to provide her with a calcium supplement.

-The calcium will not only aid in egg development, but it will allow your beardie’s body to produce the contractions necessary for laying eggs.
+The calcium will aid in egg development and allow your beardie’s body to produce the contractions necessary for laying eggs.